zostay/CPAN-Sidekick/README.md

  * Provide tools for other applications/developers to hook in if they so desire.
  * Port to iOS or other OSes?

+You may wish to take a look at the [issues](https://github.com/zostay/CPAN-Sidekick/issues) if you want to see anything like an actual roadmap.
+It's not that format at this point.

 ## Copyright and License

-Copyright 2011 Qubling Software LLC.
+Copyright 2012 Qubling Software LLC.

 CPAN Sidekick and its source is distributed under the terms of the Artistic License 2.0 (same as Perl 6).